Juan-Estrella/MidiSynthPractice200402/README.md

 # MidiSynthPractice200402
-First attempt at a talking midi synthesizer
+First attempt at a talking midi synthesizer.

 # The Program:
        -Uses MIDI Controller plugged into Teensy 3.6  to trigger notes.